matthewngc/MatthewNg_T2A2/README.md

     ```DATABASE_URL = postgresql+psycopg2://{user_name}:{password}@127.0.0.1:5432/gametracker```

+7. In the .env.sample file, set the JWT_SECRET_KEY to any word or string

-7. Rename the .env.sample file to .env
+8. Rename the .env.sample file to .env

-8. Open the .flaskenv file, and set FLASK_RUN_PORT to any port that is available on your device
+9. Open the .flaskenv file, and set FLASK_RUN_PORT to any port that is available on your device

-9. In the terminal, run the following command to create and seed tables in the database for testing purposes:
+10. In the terminal, run the following command to create and seed tables in the database for testing purposes:

     ```flask db drop && flask db create && flask db seed```

-10. In the terminal, run the following command to initialize the API webserver:
+11. In the terminal, run the following command to initialize the API webserver:

     ```flask run```